Review:

 score is between 0 and 5

 Acute kidney injury (AKI) is a sudden episode of kidney failure or damage that happens within a few hours or a few days.
-It can lead to waste and fluids building up in the body, which can be dangerous and life-threatening if not treated promptly.
+It causes waste products to build up in your blood and makes it hard for your kidneys to keep the right balance of fluid in your body.

 Key Features